AdrianVazquezMejia/Age_gender_recognition/README.md

     if argument "i" is  "CAM" then the input is the webcam.

-    ESC to break the processing
+    ESC to stop the processing

 example of command